jimnist/quickstart-jekyll-zurb-prose-heroku-travis/README.md

     make deploy

 Will commit any update to generated files (minified CSS and JS files), then push all changes to your Github Pages repository.

+__NOTE:__ The Github Pages deployment target won't upload a locally-generated version of your site but will let Github re-generate it using your source files as input (except for app.css and app.js files).